GeorgeHernandez/GeorgeHernandez/Heuristics.md

 - Modularity: Large complex wholes can only be actualized, managed, summed, and synergized with small simple parts.
 - 1.01^365 = 37.8, i.e. Daily 1% growth results in huge annual growth.
 - Analysis & Syntheis
-    - E.g. Many mindlessly consider health as binary (healthy or sick), but is actually large & complex, and thus should be broken into smaller and simpler components for analysis.
+    - Many mindlessly consider health as binary (healthy or sick), but is actually large & complex, and thus should be broken into smaller and simpler components for analysis.
 Howwever some focus so much on the analyis that the holistic synthesis is lost.
+    - Analysis might separate "means to an end" as how v why, but synthesis can say that the journey and the goal are one.

-## Form follows function
+## 1.6.
+Form follows function

 - Function is WHAT is to be done or made.
 Form is HOW it is done or made.
 - "Whether it be the sweeping eagle in his flight, or the open apple-blossom, the toiling work-horse, the blithe swan, the branching oak, the winding stream at its base, the drifting clouds, over all the coursing sun, form ever follows function, and this is the law.
 Where function does not change, form does not change.
 The granite rocks, the ever-brooding hills, remain for ages; the lightning lives, comes into shape, and dies, in a twinkling.
 It is the pervading law of all things organic and inorganic, of all things physical and metaphysical, of all things human and all things superhuman, of all true manifestations of the head, of the heart, of the soul, that the life is recognizable in its expression, that form ever follows function.
 This is the law." ~ Louis Sullivan.
 "The Tall Office Building Artistically Considered" (1896)